Meet the Hong Kong Superstar Breaking Asian Male Stereotypes in Hollywood

-Daniel Wu has been making headlines for his hit AMC martial arts drama “Into the Badlands”.
+Daniel Wu, who plays Lu Ren in “Tomb Raider”, has been making headlines for his hit AMC martial arts drama “Into the Badlands”.
 The great storytelling, drama, and beautifully choreographed fight scenes have created a legion of fans all over the world.

 Wu is far from a brand new star.
 He’s been in the entertainment business for decades and achieved stardom in Hong Kong before ever setting foot in Hollywood.
 However, acting was not something Wu initially wanted to pursue.